 The factor that most often inhibits people from trying the historic photographic processes is the need for a large negative suitable for contact printing.
 The traditional means of obtaining an enlarged negative has been to make an enlarged film positive (known as an interpositive) and then make a negative by contact.
 The length of the process defeats many people before they begin.
 I was pleased to discover a much simpler method in Liam Lawless’ “Enlarged Negatives by Reversal” from issue #2 of Post-Factory Photography.
 I strongly recommend reading his article.
 I am also indebted to members of the Austin Alternative Process Group for their invaluable assistance in learning this method.

 The technique uses lithographic film, which is relatively cheap.
 Liam recommends Arista APH ortho/litho film, which is no longer available.
-However, the only slightly more erxpensive Arista APHS is still available from Freestyle in Los Angeles, and works very well also.

 How Reversal Works